Bayesian Online Natural Gradient (BONG): Introduction

 One option for this online learning problem is to apply NGD on $\loss(\vpsi_t)$ at each time step, iterating until $\vpsi_{t}$ converges before consuming the next observation.
 Our first contribution is a proposal for skipping this inner loop by (a) performing a single natural gradient step with unit learning rate and (b) omitting the $D_{\mathbb{KL}}$ term in \cref{eq:online-variational-loss} so that learning is based only on expected loglikelihood:

 These two modifications work together: instead of regularizing toward the prior explicitly using $\KLpq{q_{\vpsi_{t}}}{q_{\vpsi_{t\vert t-1}}}$, we do so implicitly by using $\vpsi_{t\vert t-1}$ as the starting point of our single natural gradient step.
 This may appear as a heuristic but we prove in \cref{thm:exact-when-conjugate} that it yields exact Bayesian inference when $q_{\vpsi}$ and $p\left(\vy\vert\vx,\vtheta\right)$ are conjugate and $q_{\vpsi}$ is an exponential family with natural parameter $\vpsi$.
 Thus our proposed update can be viewed as a relaxation of the Bayesian update to the non-conjugate variational case.
+As is common in work on variational inference, we view the result for the conjugate case as a motivating foundation that ensures our method is exact in certain simple settings.
+The experiments reported in \cref{sec:experiments} and \cref{sec:appx-expts} complement the theory by showing our method also works well in more general settings.
 We call \cref{eq:bong} the Bayesian online natural gradient (\bong).